 “My love is deep.
 The more I give to thee the more I have.”

-Beautiful like a fairy tale, and consequently filled with emotions and magic – Olivier Schatzky`s 1996 adaptation of the classical short story by Henry James, The Pupil allows its viewers to see, sense and experience the warmth of human emotions.
+Beautiful like a fairy tale and consequently filled with emotions and magic – Olivier Schatzky`s 1996 adaptation of the classical short story by Henry James, The Pupil, allows its viewers to see, sense and experience the warmth of human emotions.

 “You will stay with us.
 You know very well.
 You are too attached to Morgan.”

-From this moment on a decision is to be made…
+From this moment on, a decision is to be made…

-The production design impresses with its lavish decors and costumes which, combined with the beautiful musical score comprised of classical music and two precious treble performances, contributes a great deal to both the authentic feel of the film and the sense of magical-realism that overwhelms the minds of its audiences.
+The production design impresses with its lavish decors and costumes, which, combined with the beautiful musical score comprised of classical music and two precious treble performances, contributes a great deal to both the authentic feel of the film and the sense of magical realism that overwhelms the minds of its audiences.

 Having read the short story on which the film is based, I can argue that the film (thanks to the resourceful acting and solid approach to storytelling) makes the story much more comprehensible than does the work it is based on – essentially improving on it – which one can rarely say for most cinematic adaptations of classical literature.

-The biggest achievement of the director and the actors is that they manage to provoke a genuine concern about the fate of the film’s protagonists.
+The most significant achievement of the director and the actors is that they manage to provoke a genuine concern about the fate of the film’s protagonists.
 Wise-beyond-their-year’s characters can be annoying, and it’s intriguing to observe how one opens up to the particularity of the characters as the story develops.
 This is character development at its best or, to say it with the words of young Morgan: “Antipathy is unintentional, so is sympathy”.

-The finale follows the traditions of other great works written in the same period, such as the novel Misunderstood (1869) written by the English author Florence Montgomery or Roger Peyrefitte’s This Special Friendship (1964).
-It’s heart-wrenching ending is enhanced by the beautiful song that plays when the credits start to roll.
+The finale follows the traditions of other great works written in the same period, such as the novel Misunderstood (1869) by the English author Florence Montgomery or Roger Peyrefitte’s This Special Friendship (1964).
+Its heart-wrenching ending is enhanced by the beautiful song that plays when the credits start to roll.